Important information: Applications received before 30 June 2020

-Hosts who use labour hire services may be investigated as part of monitoring compliance with the licensing scheme, and with written notice, may be required to produce documents.
+Hosts who use labour hire services may be investigated as part of the Authority’s function of monitoring compliance with the licensing scheme, and with written notice, may be required to produce documents.

 Report a problem

-The Labour Hire Authority will work in partnership with other State and Commonwealth agencies to protect the rights and entitlements of labour hire workers in Victoria.
+The Labour Hire Authority works in partnership with other State and Commonwealth agencies to protect the rights and entitlements of labour hire workers in Victoria.

 Please visit our report a problem page if you would like to report a problem to the Labour Hire Authority.